agarwalvipin/open_cfa/database/CONTEXT.md

    - Updated all components to use the correct database file (`cfa_questions.db`)
    - Ensured proper database connections across all application modules
    - Implemented error handling for database connection issues
+   - Added support for environment variables through `.env` file for database connections
+   - Improved security by removing hardcoded database credentials from code

 This role management system ensures proper access control while providing specialized tools for different user types, enhancing both security and usability of the application.
 The system is fully integrated with Firebase Authentication and Firestore, providing a seamless and secure user experience.